Clam Lake Wisconsin Elk Herd Information - Northern Wisconsin Elk Reintroduction Project, Chequamegon National Forest

 Current Elk Herd:

-As of May 15, 2012, approximately 150 elk were present in the state, comprised of the main herd near Clam Lake and a second smaller herd located near Butternut.
+As of 30 September, 2013, and based upon our past method of estimation, the Clam Lake herd is about 175 animals.
 The herd has grown at an average rate of 13% annually, however, growth rates have varied from as high as 30% to as low as -16% since 1995.
 Primary causes of mortality include predation by wolves and bear and vehicle collisions.